 Some of the most meaningful provisions within SECURE 2.0 are designed to promote retirement savings.

-• One of the more unique surprises of SECURE 2.0 is the provision to allow unused 529 college savings funds to be rolled over directly to a Roth retirement account, beginning in 2024.
-The 529 account must have been maintained for at least 15 years; any contributions made to the 529 account within the prior five years are ineligible for a rollover; the receiving Roth account must be in the name of the 529 plan beneficiary; the annual limit for such rollovers is limited to the annual IRA contribution limit, less any other IRA contributions made for that same year; and the maximum allowable rollover amount is $35,000 during an individual’s lifetime.
+One of the more unique surprises of SECURE 2.0 is the provision to allow unused 529 college savings funds to be rolled over directly to a Roth retirement account beginning in 2024.
+The 529 account must have been maintained for at least 15 years.
+Any contributions made to the 529 account within the prior five years are ineligible for a rollover.
+The receiving Roth account must be in the name of the 529 plan beneficiary.
+The annual limit for such rollovers is limited to the annual IRA contribution limit, less any other IRA contributions made for that same year.
+The maximum allowable rollover amount is $35,000 during an individual’s lifetime.

 Increased Savings